Skip to main content

 Encryption at rest

-By default, data sits in plaintext localStorage (only your browser can read it).
+By default, data is stored unencrypted in your browser’s local storage.
+Other websites cannot read it, but someone with access to your device, browser profile, or malicious extensions may be able to.
 For an extra layer of protection, you can enable AES-256-GCM encryption at rest from Settings → Data → Security.
 When active, your data is encrypted with a key derived from your passphrase via PBKDF2 before being written to storage.
-Without your passphrase, the ciphertext is unreadable — even if someone had direct access to your machine.
 See Encrypt your data for setup instructions and passphrase requirements.

 PII stripped before AI sees your labs